-To eat healthy for your heart you should choose from this list of healthy foods, especially fruits and vegetables, beans, nuts, seeds, and whole grains.
+How to eat healthy for your heart: choose from this list of healthy foods, especially fruits and vegetables, beans, nuts, seeds, and whole grains.

 Following a heart healthy diet means eating nutritional foods from all the food groups, with an emphasis on fruits and vegetables.